 Here on the Gulf Coast, we need to be ready for just about anything.
 Hurricanes, flooding, tornadoes and even, this past year, snow and ice.
-When we go awhile without a weather incident, or when hurricane paths turn away from our coastal shores, it is easy to Fall into complacency.
+When we go awhile without a weather incident, or when hurricane paths turn away from our coastal shores, it is easy to go complacent.
 That's when things can go very wrong.